jclement2009/NHL-Project/README.md

 FUTURE PLANS
 1. The fetcher currently does not support merges over missing years (for example, if the data from the year 2010 was missing over the 2008-2016 span, the fetcher will not merge the csv files).
 This will be resolved in a future update.
-2. I will implement visualization and descriptive statistics to better represent the collected data.
+2. I will implement further visualization and descriptive statistics to better represent the collected data.
+Consider the following: https://public.tableau.com/profile/joseph.clement6256#!/vizhome/NHLSampleVisualization2/Sheet2?publish=yes